Write a Python Debugger

 Final thoughts (and better debugger)

 One of the things I find most difficult to use with pdb is its lack of context.
 It shows only one line at a time.
 I'm always having to type "ll" to get a long listing.
-Usually, I use ipdb for debugging.
-Although IPython is huge, complicated, and I try to minimize my dependencies, it's also well supported and, because it too is built off of pdb, it's easy to drop into our simple debugger.
+This is fixed by creating some aliases:

 import sys